How to return multiple values in Python

 Common techniques for returning multiple values

-While returning a tuple is the default, you can also unpack those values directly or use a list or dict for more specialized needs.
+Beyond simply receiving a tuple, you can unpack its values into separate variables or use a list or dict for different needs.

 Unpacking the returned tuple